rust-lang/rust/src/doc/tutorial.md

 In short, `mod foo;` is just syntactic sugar for `mod foo { /* content of <...>/foo.rs or <...>/foo/mod.rs */ }`.

-This also means that having two or more identical `mod foo;` somewhere in your crate hierarchy is generally a bad idea, just like copy-and-paste-ing a module into two or more places is one.
+This also means that having two or more identical `mod foo;` declarations somewhere in your crate hierarchy is generally a bad idea, just like copy-and-paste-ing a module into multiple places is a bad idea.
 Both will result in duplicate and mutually incompatible definitions.

-The directory the compiler looks in for those two files is determined by starting with the same directory as the source file that contains the `mod foo;` declaration, and concatenating to that a path equivalent to the relative path of all nested `mod { ... }` declarations the `mod foo;` is contained in, if any.

-For example, given a file with this module body:
+When `rustc` resolves these module declarations, it starts by looking in the parent directory of the file containing the `mod foo` declaration.
+For example, given a file with the module body:

 ~~~ {.ignore}
 // `src/main.rs`